staringispolite/heroku-twitter-bot/README.md

 # heroku-twitter-bot
-Dead-simple wrapper to get chatterbot running in Heroku in as little as 5 minutes
+Dead-simple wrapper to get Chatterbot running in Heroku in as little as 5 minutes

 # Your Twitter bot live on Heroku in 5 minutes
 ## Fork this repository